agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

   (port of the validator's reference engine) that *qualifies* (correctness ≥ 0.95).
-This is the only flow that produces real correctness verdicts + HDR latency; it is bounded by the validator's and book's memory, so its scenarios are sized to stay under the delivered ceiling (`e2e/README.md:31, 49-55`).
+This is the only flow that produces real correctness verdicts + HDR latency; it is bounded by the validator's and book's memory, so its scenarios are sized to stay under the delivered ceiling.

 **Telemetry ON vs OFF — and why both numbers exist.** Telemetry IS the measurement record; you cannot score what you dropped.
 But telemetry has its own pipeline ceiling.
 So generation is reported twice: telemetry-**off** (raw send capacity, the upper bound) and telemetry-**on** (durable, the production ceiling).
-The gap between them is itself a bottleneck signal — `docs/tps-serialization-audit.md:12-36` is built entirely around the discipline of checking `iicpc_bot_orders_sent` vs `iicpc_bot_telemetry_events_flushed` *before* acting, because a telemetry cap presents as a "low TPS" symptom (see §3c).
+The gap between them is itself a bottleneck signal — the discipline is to check `iicpc_bot_orders_sent` vs `iicpc_bot_telemetry_events_flushed` *before* acting, because a telemetry cap presents as a "low TPS" symptom (see §3c).

 **Why latency is kernel-stamped, not load-gen-timed.** Service time `t7−t3` is measured by the eBPF capture at the contestant's veth (XDP ingress / tc egress), independent of the load-gen's scheduling jitter and the contestant's userspace accounting.
-This is *the* reason worker-side latency aggregation is explicitly not used for the scored metric (`docs/platform-performance-and-scaling.md:317-325`, design.md:60).
+This is *the* reason worker-side latency aggregation is explicitly not used for the scored metric.

 ```mermaid
 flowchart LR